06123641zjj/Database-project/README.md

    b) Naming the constrains and indexes<br><br>
    c) Insert the normalized data into database<br><br>
    d) An insert procedure which insert presentation into database. <br><br>
-      This has two input parameters, first parameter is the name of presenter, second parameter is the title of the presentation.<br><br>
+      This procedure has two input parameters, first parameter is the name of presenter, second parameter is the title of the presentation.<br><br>
    e) A query to test the result of insert procedure.<br><br>
    f) A select procedure that selects presentations per track in the Budapest.<br><br>
    g) A query to test the result of select procedure.<br><br>